sukritsingh/cardsReader/README.md

-# cards-reader
+# CARDS-reader

 ## A library of methods to analyze the CARDS framework

-The CARDS-Reader is a library of scripts and methods that are built to analyze and work with CARDS data.
+The CARDS-reader is a library of scripts and methods that are built to analyze and work with CARDS data.
 It contains a series of methods as well a few ready-made apps scripts.

 ## Requirements

-CARDS-Reader is built to work in python 3.
+CARDS-reader is built to work in python 3.
 Specifically anything above 3.5 should work.

-To use CARDS-Reader, the following other python packages must also be installed:
+To use CARDS-reader, the following other python packages must also be installed:
 * Enspara (download at https://github.com/bowman-lab/enspara)
 * MDTraj (download at mdtraj.org)